mr-mapache/ml-registry/README.md

 poetry add mlregistry
 ```

-If you want to build it yourself:
+Or if you want to build it yourself:

 ```bash
 git clone https://github.com/mapache-software/ml-registry